 I’d like to point out that I’m not talking about a blogging press kit.
 Your media page is a press-friendly page on your blog or website specifically and strategically designed as a marketing tool to appeal to those who want to learn, write about, and spread the word about you.

 Your media page is where you compile relevant information to help media representatives in their effort to showcase you and your expertise as a source.

 Why Your Blog Needs A Media Page

 If a reporter or podcast producer wants to interview you or an editor wants to write about you or quote your content in a magazine or any traditional publication, they come to your website.

 You need a media page so there is a convenient page where these media reps can find all or most of the information they need.

 If you are among the candidates they are considering for their piece or segment, and you are the one who has provided this resource to make it a quick, seamless, and painless process for them, you would become THE obvious choice!

-Having a media page on your blog is a great way to engage broadcast media journalists and attract media publicity to your blog.
+Having a media page on your blog or website is a great way to engage broadcast media journalists and attract media publicity to your blog.

 It’s very easy to set up and it doesn’t require a great deal of investment or technical knowledge.
 To summarize:

 Top 3 Reasons Why Your Blog Needs A Media Page